sHarshil-Shah/trainAPI/README.md

 For Security, we are converting password to BCrypt Password Encoder.

 ### NOTE: Usage of this API can be found in trainAPI.postman_collection.json

+# Steps to run the project

+1. Unzip trainAPI.zip
+2. Open IntelIJ
+3. Import Existing Project
+4. For the Import project from external model value, select Maven and click Finish.
+5. Click on pom.xml and click build
+6. Go to <path>\trainAPI\demo\src\main\java\com\train\demo\DemoApplication.java
+7. Click on run button next to DemoApplication class (Check screenshot in attched .pdf file)
+8. check API connectivity via calling localhost:8080/api/test/all
+9. It should return "Public Content."